Pickings (film)

-Pickings is a 2018 independent dark comedy film written, produced, and directed by Usher Morgan.
+Pickings is a 2018 independent crime film written, produced, and directed by Usher Morgan.
 The film stars Elyse Price, Joel Bernard, Katie Vincent, Joe Trombino, Emil Ferzola, Yaron Urbas and Taso Mikroulis.
 Price plays Jo Lee-Haywood, a mysterious bar owner defending her family and business from the wrath of a short-tempered mobster and his protection racket.
 The film was released to theaters in the United States on March 2, 2018.